yellowmessenger/documentation/docs/platform_concepts/growth/api-usage.md

 ### Filter data for different APIs

 Choose the API you want to monitor from the API drop-down list.
 You will see the names of the [APIs created](https://docs.yellow.ai/docs/platform_concepts/studio/api/add-api) via.
-Studio in this dropdown.
+Automation in this dropdown.

 ![](https://i.imgur.com/rjVWiGI.png)